Steve Simonsen: Sheffield United

 Released from his contract at Stoke, Simonsen returned to Bramall Lane and signed a two-year contract with Sheffield United in July 2010.
 He was virtually ever present in his first full season at the club but the team suffered a torrid time as they went through four managers and were eventually relegated to League One.
 Simonsen remained first choice keeper for the Blades for much of the following season as an improved side contested an immediate promotion back to the Championship although ultimately finished in third place, going on to lose in the play-off final on penalties to Huddersfield Town with Simonsen missing the decisive kick.
 After missing the penalty, Simonsen told BBC Radio Sheffield missing the penalty was his lowest part of his career and described this as "horrendous", in addition he mentioned it a million times in his head that he couldn't watch the moment.

 With the club needing to cut the wage bill, Simonsen was released a few days later when his contract expired.
 Simonsen previously stated he wanted a new contract to stay at the club.

 Preston North End

 In August 2012, Simonsen signed a one-year contract with Preston North End.
-Simonsen made his debut for the club, replacing first-choice goalkeeper Thorsten Stuckmann, on 18 September 2012, where Simonsen kept a clean sheet, as Preston heavily destroyed Hartlepool United 5–0.
+Simonsen made his debut for the club, replacing first-choice goalkeeper Thorsten Stuckmann, on 18 September 2012, where Simonsen kept a clean sheet, as Preston defeated Hartlepool United 5–0.
 Manager Graham Westley praised Simonsen on his debut.
 After making 17 appearances, Simonsen sustained an injury against Coventry City the following January ruling him out of action for several months, after which he was released from his Preston contract.